fsantanna-uerj/serrapilheira/Submissao/mid.md

 Céu has strong safety properties that apply to all programs as discussed in our last paper (i.e., termination, determinism, and memory boundedness).
 We want to extend this work with automatic proofs for even stronger properties, but which apply to specific programs.
 As an example, suppose we want to prove that a given program satisfies a specification related to energy consumption as follows: "After broadcasting the value of a sensor, the device must sleep for one hour".
-Our goal is to take a specification written in some meta language, take a program written in Céu, and verify automatically if the program satisfies the specification.
+Our goal is to take a specification written in some higher-level language, take a program written in Céu, and verify automatically whether the program satisfies the specification or not.

 Item 1 will concentrate most of our efforts until February, and would complete our intended research for the first year.
 The applications would validate our software infrastructure and would allow us to submit a paper to a journal with high impact in our subfield (embedded software).
 We believe that we can complete our original plan and submit this paper by the end of February.

-Items 2 and 3 were not in our original plan for the first but target medium and long term goals.
+Items 2 and 3 were not in our original plan for the first year, but actually target medium and long-term goals.
 Item 2 is related to the usability and adoption of Céu and is important to build a local community around the language.
 Item 3 is in very early stages and is related to what we can know (and automatically prove) about a program before it executes.
 We believe that static verification of specifications towards program correctness (including energy efficiency) will have a high impact also outside of our subfield.